 Internship Program Details

-- Current high school juniors will be selected from an Academy related to a business.
+- Current high school juniors will be selected from a Career Academy related to the host business.

 - To be selected, students must apply for an internship experience, complete Career Skills training, prepare a resumé, and be interviewed and selected by the prospective business partner.